Community Advisory Board

 San José Spotlight’s Community Advisory Board plays a critical role in improving our nonprofit journalism by advising the organization on issues of interest to the community, providing feedback to inform decisions about our journalism and helping us reach underserved audiences.

 Community input is a cornerstone of our mission.
-The 13-member advisory board is made up of a representative group of volunteer members who live and work in the South Bay.
+Our advisory board is made up of a representative group of volunteer members who live and work in the South Bay.
 Separate from our Board of Directors, which has a fiduciary responsibility and governance role for the organization, this board focuses on helping us listen more closely to the needs of our diverse city to improve our public service to the community.

 The group meets quarterly and includes members of community-based organizations, the business and tech community, nonprofits, as well as ethnic leaders, educators, political analysts and civil rights activists.